 Intuitive controls and an array of smart devices make it like you’re home even when you’re far away.
 This means you’ll be able to monitor the front door, dismantle false alarms, and the like, but also adjust thermostat settings and lights remotely.
 If you’re just working late, these features help you get the house perfect for your return.
 If you’re on vacation, these features help your home look occupied.

-You can get most of these services with most home automation providers, but only Vivint lets you pick and choose the tools you want, and get started on automating your home for less. À la carte selections let you choose and purchase just the home automation features that you need or want, while skipping those you don’t predict using or that you already have covered.
-You can also dip a toe into automation with a package that’s less thorough than that of ADT’s but also costs ten to twenty bucks less a month.
+You can get most of these services with many home automation providers, but à la carte selections from Vivint let you choose and purchase just the home automation features that you need or want, while skipping those you don’t predict using or that you already have covered.
+You can also dip a toe into automation with a package that’s less thorough than that of ADT’s but also costs $10 to $20 less a month.

 We were impressed with the sleek usability of all Vivint’s equipment, and particularly found the app so functional that it made the (equally sleek) base station almost unnecessary.
 We never felt like we had to be at home to effect any changes or troubleshoot problems — change the temperature, adjust lights, communicate face-to-face via security cameras — and that’s really the whole point of automation.

 For customizable home security with a heavy dose of home automation, you can’t do better than Vivint.
 ADT’s automation is on par, but doesn’t offer you the same flexibility in what you get or how much it’ll cost.
 That said, if you are looking for the total package, ADT is our top pick.
-If you’re looking for even more customization, and the ability to DIY, read on for Frontpoint, which also blew us away with exceptional customer service.
+If you’re looking for even more customization, and the ability to install the system yourself, read on for Frontpoint, which also blew us away with exceptional customer service.

 Everything you want out of your home security system isn’t necessarily everything you want out of your home security provider.
 From the system, we’re looking for incredible automation — functionality without feedback.
 From the provider, most of us appreciate having things not quite so automated, and a little more personalized instead.
 Frontpoint delivers on both counts.